«Become a Paranormal Detective for a Night - October 24

 Hunter-Lawrence-Jessup House, 58 North Broad Street, Woodbury, NJ.

-In collaboration with South Jersey Ghost Research, the Gloucester County Historical Society is sponsoring a program that invites 10 people to join a paranormal investigation team analyzing a 259-year-old mansion in the center of Woodbury.
+In collaboration with South Jersey Ghost Research, the Gloucester County Historical Society is sponsoring a program that invites 25 people to join a paranormal investigation team analyzing a 260-year-old sprawling Victorian mansion in the center of Woodbury.

-The event takes place on Friday, November 1 from 8:00 PM to 12:00AM.
+The event takes place on Friday, October 24 from 8:00 PM to 12:00AM.
 The cost is $25 dollars per person and registration is required (You register by adding this item to your cart below and then going to your cart to complete purchase of the ticket).
 The location is the Hunter-Lawrence-Jessup House at 58 North Broad Street in Woodbury.
-The sprawling building is the home of the Historical Society Museum.
+The building is the home of the Historical Society Museum.
 It has a disturbing history that hints at multiple possibilities of ghostings.

 The building was standing in 1777 when the defeated Hessian survivors of the battle of Redbank retreated into town, many of them horribly wounded and dying.
 Those soldiers camped in the house's yard.
 Just a hundred yards away they had commandeered the Friends Meethinghouse to use as their hospital.
 And the dead soldiers were buried in a makeshift cemetery near the Hunter-Jessup house.
 In 1883 those bodies were dug up and reburied in Bridgeton.